-- From Email The email address you would like to appear as the sender. - From Name The name as you would like it to appear on messages. - Mailer The Console supports several mailing systems: - PHP Mail Use the PHP mail() function.
+- From Email The email address you would like to appear as the sender. - From Name The name as you would like it to appear on messages. - Mailer Console supports several mailing systems: - PHP Mail Use the PHP mail() function.
 To use it, you may have to configure a Mail Transfer Agent (postfix, qmail, sendmail) on the Console server. - SMTP Use the integrated SMTP support to send emails directly, without using a local Mail Transfer Agent. - Sendmail Send mails using the sendmail command.
-To use it, you may have to configure a Mail Transfer Agent (postfix, qmail, sendmail) on the Console server. - SMTP Security Security options: - None No encryption. - SSL Enable SSL encryption. - TLS Enable TLS encryption. - SMTP Host Specify SNMP server(s).
-You can include backup SNMP server(s) separated by the ";" character. - SNMP Port TCP port to connect to, usually 25 (insecure) or 587 (SSL/TLS). - SMTP Login/Password Credentials used for SNMP authentication.
-If the fields are empty, no authentication is performed. - Email Tester Send a test email to verify the settings.
+To use it, you may have to configure a Mail Transfer Agent (postfix, qmail, sendmail) on the Console server. - SMTP Security Security options: - None No encryption. - SSL Enable SSL encryption. - TLS Enable TLS encryption. - SMTP Host Specify the SMTP server(s).
+You can include backup SMTP server(s) separated by the ";" character. - SMTP Port TCP port to connect to, usually 25 (insecure) or 587 (secure, uses SSL/TLS). - SMTP Login/Password Credentials used for SMTP authentication.
+When the fields are empty, no authentication is performed. - Email Tester Send a test email to verify the settings.